jaykhan-dev/nuxt-portfolio/content/blog/auth.md

 app.listen(3000)
 ```

 If you were to hit `localhost:3000` you will notice 'Welcome to my app' on the screen.
-But if you went to your browsers (assuming chrome) local
+But if you went to your browsers (assuming chrome) Application section in devtools, you will notice under this domain, you will see Cookies.

+// INSERT PICTURE HERE

+The other thing about cookies is that if they are stored under your domain, they will be sent with every request back to the server for consumption.